Euthyatira lorata (Grote)

 This species occurs in forests and riparian zones with dogwoods (Cornus spp.).
 It is common in coastal rainforests of the Coast Range and in mixed hardwood-conifer forests at low to middle elevations along the west slope of the Cascades.
 It also occurs along the east slope of the Cascades in Washington in riparian zones.

-E. lorata is found in western Oregon and Washington as far north as Puget Sound and the vicinity of Wenatchee in Chelan County.
+E. lorata is found in western Oregon and Washington as far north as the northern Olympic Peninsula, Puget Sound and the vicinity of Wenatchee in Chelan County.
 It has been collected most often west of the Cascades in Oregon, but with similar frequency along both slopes of the Cascades in Washington.

 This species occurs on the west Coast of North America.